It’s the most wonderful time again: it’s PRIDE MONTH! Rainbows get slapped onto t-shirts, shoes, and even mouthwash this year.

 Read how to safely travel the world as a lesbian

-How to be an ally to the LGBTQ+ community
+How to be a straight ally to the LGBTQ+ community

 Where to find more info?
 Google, Youtube and LGBT+ media are your best friend!
 If you’re wondering about what terms to use, make sure to check out this LGBT glossary.